-The ever-growing popularity of buying ‘vintage,’ a.k.a used, items is fueled by the convenience of bargain websites such as eBay.com.
+The ever-growing popularity of buying ‘vintage,’ a.k.a used, items is fueled by the convenience of bargain websites such as eBay or Amazon.
 The rough economy is causing people to cut spending in any way possible.
 Certain things should not be purchased used, and smart spenders deserve to indulge in their savings every now and then.

 Check out these eight items you should pay full price for: